-- a) Propagated arrival curve of flow inside the network is computed by $\alpha^(t) = \alpha(t + \text{delay jitter bound between source and here})$ - b) Delay at every node is computed from propagated arrival curves.
-End-to-end delay bound is sum of nodal bounds on path.

-In a feedforward network of depth d, start at edge nodes and stop in d iterations.
-In a generic network, iterate a) and b) at all nodes until convergence to a fixpoint or move to infinity.
-If convergence, the bound are valid.
+- Sources are constrained e.g. by token buckets - a) Propagated burstiness of flow inside the network is computed by $b^ = b + r \times (\text{delay bound between source and here})$ - b) Delay at every node uses single node network calculus + propagated burstinesses.
+End-to-end delay bound is sum of nodal bounds on path - In a feedforward network of depth d, start at edge nodes and stop in d iterations - In a generic network, iterate a) and b) at all nodes until convergence to a fixpoint or move to infinity.
+If convergence, the bounds are valid.
 If divergence, we don't know.
-[Thomas 2019, Plassart 2022,Tabatabaee 2023].
+[Thomas 2019, Plassart 2022] - Optimizations for case with many periodic flows and many different periods [Tabatabaee 2023a]